OpenTechSchool/python-data-intro/core/survey.md

 Save the file [radishsurvey.txt](../files/radishsurvey.txt) to your computer.
 How do we write a program to find out which person voted for each radish preference?

-From the previous chapter, we know that we can easily go through the file line by line, and each line will have a value like `"Jin Li - White Icicle\n"`.
-We also know that we can strip off the trailing newline with the `strip()` method:
+We can easily open the file with Python and go through the file line by line.
+Each line will have a value like `"Jin Li - White Icicle\n"`.
+Then we can strip off the trailing newline with the `strip()` method.
+(If you are curious, you can look at the documentation for [open](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files) and [split](https://docs.python.org/3/library/stdtypes.html?highlight=strip#str.strip) )

+    whith open("radishsurvey.txt") as file:
-    for line in open("radishsurvey.txt"):
+        for line in file:
             line = line.strip()
             # Do something with each line

 We need a way to split each line into the name and the vote.
 Thankfully, Python comes with dozens of string methods including one called `split()`.
 [Have a look at the documentation for split()](http://docs.python.org/3.3/library/stdtypes.html#str.split) and see if you can figure out how to split each line into the name and the vote.